 (Micaela Neus works for Raytheon Polar Services Company as a utilities technician and is currently living at Palmer Station, Antarctica until at least October 2012.

-UNIVERSAL GRAPEVINE ARCHIVES.
-There are some more recent programs online now…check them out.
-In case you missed some of the great people I’ve interviewed in the last 5 years here’s a chronological list of just this year’s podcasts.
+UNIVERSAL GRAPEVINE ARCHIVES.In case you missed some of the great people I’ve interviewed in the last 5 years here’s a chronological list of just this year’s podcasts.
 Click herehttp://kzsc.org/blog/tag/

 Subscriptions: Click and enter the box in the upper right hand corner of each Column.
 Always free and confidential.
 Even I don’t know who subscribes!!